The semi-random tree process: Preliminaries

 In other words, for $E(T)\cap \tbinom{V_k}{2} = \emptyset$ to take place, the following happens: every time the random walk visits a vertex in $V_k$ for the first time, it starts at a vertex in $V_n\setminus V_k$, visits $V_k\setminus (W_{\tau_j})_{j=1}^{i-1}$ and then goes back to a vertex in $(V_n\setminus V_k)\cup (W_{\tau_j})_{j=1}^{i-1}$ or stays in place.
 Note that, under this event, $W_{\tau_i+1}$ is a vertex in $(V_n\setminus V_k)\cup (W_{\tau_j})_{j=1}^i$ chosen uniformly at random and the event $\{W_{\tau_{i+1}-1}\notin (W_{\tau_j})_{j=1}^{i}\}$ has probability $\tfrac{n-k}{n-k+i}$.
 Letting by convention $\{W_{\tau_0+1}\notin V_k\}$ to be the trivial event with probability 1, we deduce that

 which concludes the proof of the lemma. \end{proof}

 \begin{lemma} Fix a Markov chain $(M_t)_{t\ge 0}$ with three states, $A,B$ and $C$, and transition probabilities

-Then, conditionally on $M_0 = A$, the probability that the transition $A\to C$ was used is $\tfrac{1-p}{1-pq}$. \end{lemma} \begin{proof} All trajectories that use the transition $A\to C$ may be written as $A(BA)^*C$ where the transition from $A$ to $B$ and back may repeat itself an arbitrary number of times.
+Then, conditionally on $M_0 = A$, the probability that the transition $A\to C$ was used is $\tfrac{1-p}{1-pq}$ if $pq < 1$ and $1$ otherwise. \end{lemma} \begin{proof} The case $pq = 1$ is clear.
+Let $pq < 1$.
+Then, all trajectories that use the transition $A\to C$ may be written as $A(BA)^*C$ where the transition from $A$ to $B$ and back may repeat itself an arbitrary number of times.
 Thus, the total probability is given by

 \end{proof}

 The next lemma computes the probability that the uniform spanning tree of $K_n$ does not have common edges with a fixed complete bipartite graph.

 \begin{lemma} Given $T\sim \mathrm{Unif}(\mathcal T_n)$ and any $k,\ell\in \mathbb N$ satisfying $k+\ell\le n$,